dtomlinson91/panaetius-blog/blog/content/post/rust_difference_between_use_mod/index.md

 Using `mod` defines a module which is a collection of Rust items.
 When you define a module, you can refer to any item inside it either by its full path, or by using `use` to bring the module into scope.

+There is no need to explicity import crates in Rust using `use`.
+When you compile your crate, Cargo will handle this automatically.

 Read on for some code examples on where you would use `use` and `mod`.
 ## use